markcheret/footnotes/readme.txt

 == Changelog ==

-= 1.2.1 =
-- Bugfix: HowTo example will be displayed correctly if a user defined short code is set

 = 1.2.0 =
 - Feature: New button in the WYSIWYG editor and in the plain text editor to easily implement the footnotes tag
 - Feature: Icon for the WYSIWYG-editor button